-Supplemental applications are planned for (b) (4)

-(b) (4)

-, pending

-conclusion of the appropriate studies/analyses and Agency feedback.
+Supplemental applications are planned for pediatric populations, maternal immunization, use in immunocompromised individuals, and booster dose and/or strain changes, pending conclusion of the appropriate studies/analyses and Agency feedback.

 2.5.1.2.5.
 Rationale for Candidate and Dose Selection